DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Reset-status.md

 ## Retry/reset process

 The Reset status functionality provides companies the option to set an automatic _retry_ process for error records. <br>
-Files and/or documents with error status can be reset based on the reset profile’s recurrence and the number of reset attempts (End after in Recurrence).
+Files and/or documents with error status can be reset based on the reset profile’s recurrence and the number of reset attempts (End after in Recurrence). <br>
 The files and/or documents will then be picked up in the next normal processing batch.
-If the underlying issue has been fixed, the file can be successfully processed.
-If the underlying issue still exist and all the reset attempts have completed the automatic resets will end.
+If the underlying issue has been fixed, the file can be successfully processed. <br> If the underlying issue still exist and all the reset attempts have completed the automatic resets will end.
 There is also an option to **Edit status recurrence** whereby the number reset attempts will be started again.
 Users can also select a different ‘Reset status profile’ on the document or file’s header.

 ## Setup retry/reset process
 The setup is split into the following: